hanssmail/quantQ/README.md

 We have added the library with the Poisson distribution and the Poisson regression to estimate the integer-valued Poisson process.
 The functions are based on the maximum likelihood optimised using routines from ```.quantQ.opt``` library.
 The library also contains the ```L2```-regularised version with ```n```-fold cross-validation.

 Examples and basic usage of the library can be found in [here](quantQ_pois.md).
 The implementation is part of the ```.quantQ.pois``` namespace.

+### Quantum Computing

+We have added name space ```.quantQ.quantum``` which contains a set of routines to set up and perform quantum computing using quibits.
+The library is not connected to any actual quantum computer and is for demonstration purposes only.

+Examples and basic library usage can be found in [here](quantQ_quantum.md).